hew02/openpvz/readme.txt

   TK

 Deps on:
-  + ncurse for now but am looking to: https://github.com/infinnovation-dev/incurses
+  + ncurses for now but am looking to: https://github.com/infinnovation-dev/incurses
   + https://github.com/skypjack/entt